Moduli of elliptic $K3$ surfaces: monodromy and Shimada root lattice strata: Restrictions on possible modular monodromy groups

 The results collected so far are sufficient to derive a first characterization of the modular monodromy groups $\barGamma$ which can occur for the elliptic surfaces $\calE$ we consider.

 Since the singular fibres of a generic element are all of the form $I_k$, $I_k^*$ and $IV^*$ we can, using Table \ref{table:kodaira}, write the Euler number formula in the following form:

 We will consider all numerically possible combinations of the four integers $\deg j_\calE>0$, $\# I^*\geq 0$, $\# IV^*\geq0$ and $\deg \jGamma>0$ and we discard the trivial case $\deg \jGamma=1$ corresponding to $\barGamma=\pslz$ and hence to $\Gamma=\slz$.
 We set up the corresponding table of combinations in two parts, namely {\em low } ($\le6$) and {\em high } ($>6$) index $[\pslz:\barGamma]$, and we add two rows giving $e_2$ and $e_3$.
 Since $\# IV^*\leq2$ in every column, they are determined by \begin{enumerate} \item $e_2<2$ and $e_2 \equiv_2 \deg \jGamma$, according to \eqref{jg_cong} and Lemma \ref{rami}.(3). \item $e_3<3$ and $e_3 \equiv_3 \deg \jGamma$, according to \eqref{jg_cong} and Lemma \ref{rami}.(5). \end{enumerate} In a last row we mark columns, which we \emph{discard} from further consideration according to one of the following arguments: \begin{enumerate} \item[(3)] $e_3=2$ implies $\#IV^*=2$, according to Lemma \ref{rami}.(6). \item[(4)] If $\deg j_\calE=1$ then the $j$-invariant of $\calE$ is rigid.
 Thus $\calE$ is rigid, except when there are $I_0^*$ fibres, which is obviously excluded for $\#I^*=0$.
+We recall here that we are only concerned with positive dimensional strata.
 But this is also excluded for $\#IV^*>0$ since the presence of an $I_0^*$-fibre implies that $-\id$ is in the monodromy group, which in turn forbids the existence of a $IV^*$ fibre in $\calE$ by Proposition \ref{badfibres}. \end{enumerate}

 Note that $e_2=e_3=0$ is equivalent to $\barGamma$ being torsion free, and that $\deg \jGamma$ is equal to the index of $\barGamma$ in $\pslz$.
 Furthermore, subgroups of $\pslz$ of index at most $6$ are congruence subgroups \cite[Thm.5]{wohlfahrt}.
 Accordingly, our groups of low index occur in \cite[Table 2]{CP} with genus $0$, the genus of the domain of $\jGamma$, and with $(I=\deg \jGamma,e_2,e_3)$ as in one of the columns in our Table \ref{table:columnslow}.
 We find the entries $2A^0, 2B^0, 3B^0, 2C^0$ and $4B^0$.
-By \cite[Table 4]{CP} they usually go by the standard names $\barGamma^2, \barGamma_1(2), \barGamma_1(3), \barGamma(2)$ and $\barGamma_1(4)$ -- which we recall after the proposition -- and we get:
+By \cite[Table 4]{CP} they usually go by the standard names $\barGamma(1)^2, \barGamma_1(2), \barGamma_1(3), \barGamma(2)$ and $\barGamma_1(4)$ -- which we recall after the proposition -- and we get: